 As vegan diets continue to increase in popularity, more Thai restaurants are banishing the shrimp and fish sauce from at least one of their curry options.
 But since seafood-based sauces vanish undetectably into Thai food, there’s a big element of trust when it comes to ordering vegan Thai food from non-vegan restaurants.

 Cooking Vegan Thai Food at Home

 If all else fails you can always cook outstanding vegan Thai food at home.
 Thai Kitchen makes excellent green and red curry pastes, and both products are vegan.
 Just add a tablespoon of curry paste to a can of coconut milk and you’re in business.
 Serve it over stir-fried veggies and jasmine rice, then squirt on some lime juice, and you’ve got some seriously legit Thai food with minimal effort.
 Want to venture even further into Thai cooking?
 Here are two great vegan cookbooks primarily based on the food of Thailand:

 - Buddha’s Way: Thai Street Food VEGANIZED, by Ariya Netjoy

 - Buddha’s Table: Thai Feasting Vegetarian Style, by Chat Mingkwan

 Despite its challenges to vegans, don’t be shy about seeking out Thai food.
-If you haven’t yet explored this cuisine you’ll find that, despite its frustrations, it offers some of the most unique and unforgettable flavors in the entire realm of vegan cooking.
+If you haven’t yet explored this cuisine, don’t delay any longer!
+The challenges you may encounter when eating out are surmountable.
+And Thai food offers some of the most unforgettable flavors in the entire realm of vegan cooking.